- Customized Services

 The programme is hosted on the UNSSC online learning platform, eLounge, which allows participants a high degree of flexibility to access content at their own pace, from anywhere and at any time.
 Live sessions are hosted on Zoom.

-This online tutored programme is divided into three main parts.
+This online tutored programme is divided into three parts.

 UN staff as well as practitioners and representatives from governments, non-governmental organizations, the private sector, civil society and academia.

-The programme fee is $1000.
-The fee includes access to all training and learning materials as well as participation in live online sessions, one-to-one support and weekly coaching sessions.
+The programme fee is $1,000.
+The fee includes access to all training and learning materials as well as participation in live online sessions, one-to-one support and weekly coaching sessions in small groups.